factopolis/factopolis/content/claims/immigrants-voting-illegaly-responsible-for-obama-2008-nc-victory/_index.md

 ---
-title: Immigrants Voting Illegally Responsible For Obama's 2008 Victory in North Carolina
+title: Immigrants voting illegally responsible for Obama's 2008 victory in North Carolina
 summary: There is no evidence, and people have been looking.
 themes:
 - us-voter-fraud